JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 Is a integrations between developers and infrastructure

 ### Azure DevOps
+- Tools to colaborate and development your applications, including pipelines, Kanban and automaticaly tests based on cloud

 <br>

 ### GitHub
+- Version control for your source-code
+- Open source
+- Manager tasks, bugs, ...

 <br>

 ### GitHub Actions for Azure
+- Automate workflow to build, test and deploy your application

 <br>

 ### Azure DevTest Labs
+- In this lab you can use your *Azure credits* to provide machines or infrastructure in cloud and use to test your applications
+  - **Azure credits** = you win this credits all months, is a bonus tipe offer for Microsoft for your clients

 <br>

+___

+## **Azure Manager Tools**
+Basically is a tools available for Microsoft for oyou connect in your cloud and make operations.
+All Tools below are available in **Azure Resource Manager (ARM)**

+- Azure Portal
+- Azure PowerShell = Windows, Linux (you need Powersheel core) and Mac (you need Powersheel core))
+- Azure Cloud Shell = is a PowerShell running in cloud
+- Azure Mobile App = is an app to manage your cloud
+- Azure REST API

 https://youtu.be/DlfDKhFb1XU?t=9048